Groups and Monoids

 Therefore we put the following assumptions on iteration.

-• Iteration is mandatory only if hasgens(G) returns true.
+• Iteration is mandatory only if hasgens(M) returns true.

 • The first element of the iteration (e.g. given by Base.first) is the group identity.

-• Iteration over a finitely generated group should exhaust every fixed radius ball around the identity (in word-length metric associated to gens(G)) in finite time.
+• Iteration over an infinite group/monoid should exhaust every fixed radius ball around the identity (in word-length metric associated to gens(M)) in finite time.

 • There is no requirement that in the iteration sequence elements are returned only once.